Posted on May 06 2018

 |The problem of government begins to be formulated in terms of the ethics of the subject.
 This is articulated within the larger dispositif of sexuality.|

-Motives: Foucault’s work
+INFLUENCES: Foucault’s work

 - The introduction of the concept governmentality was Foucault’s response to accusations of addressing larger socio-political issues by using the same juridical model of power he himself criticized.